 An apt analogy

-Just as all food should be free of chemicals, pesticides, insecticides and any man-made poisons to kill bacteria but should all be natural and organic by definition as Nature intended, so too, business should be socially impactful and in service to others simply by definition.
-In both cases, there shouldn’t be a tagline.
+Just as all food should be free of chemicals, pesticides, insecticides and any man-made poisons but should all be natural and organic by definition as Nature intended, so too, business should be socially impactful and in service to others simply by definition.
+The modifier could be dispensed with.

 The intelligence of Nature has not been surpassed by man-made creations, which usually lead to short-term remedies and benefits but prove to be destructive long-term and that includes today’s frenzy about AI.
 The day will come when we see humans forgetting how to add or subtract, read a novel, write music, or even nominally think or do.
 It sure sounds extreme, doesn’t it?